-Risk classes are allocated on the basis of an internal model, which takes account of the risk factors of a sub-fund based on the investment policy described in this Sales Prospectus and the risks inherent to the sub-fund.
-However, not all potential risks are taken into account (see section 14 entitled "General risk information"), since some of the risks presented (e.g. inflation risks) are not only influenced by the investment policy of a sub-fund, as described in the Fund's Sales Prospectus, but are also exposed to other factors.
+Risk classes are allocated on the basis of an internal model, which takes account of the risk factors of the Fund based on the investment policy described in this Sales Prospectus and the risks inherent to the Fund.
+However, not all potential risks are taken into account (see section 14 entitled "General risk information"), since some of the risks presented (e.g. inflation risks) are not only influenced by the investment policy described in the Fund's Sales Prospectus, but are also exposed to other factors.
 Against this backdrop, the internal model used only evaluates the risks specified below: share price risk (market risk), interest rate risk, corporate risk (counterparty risk), currency risk, real estate risk, commodity risk, private equity risk, hedge fund risk, high yield risk, emerging markets risk (country and transfer risk), sector risk (concentration risk), leverage risk (risk regarding derivative transactions), liquidity risk, counter-trend market risk.

-An analysis is carried out on each sub-fund to determine the extent to which it is exposed to the individual risk factors used.
-The results are then analysed, leading to an assessment of the sub-fund's risk profile.
-The following principle then applies: the greater a risk factor, the more likely it is to have an influence on the value of the sub-fund.
+An analysis is carried out on the Fund to determine the extent to which it is exposed to the individual risk factors used.
+The results are then analysed, leading to an assessment of the Fund's risk profile.
+In this, the following applies: the greater a risk factor, the more likely it is to have an influence on the performance of the Fund.

 It should be noted that in such an assessment, the respective risks are weighted differently.
 The weighting and assessment of risk is carried out on the basis of a retrospective view.
-This means that risks contained in the sub-fund may actually affect its performance more significantly than is expressed by the assessment carried out on the risk profile.
-This is particularly the case when any risks contained in the sub-fund have a more severe effect than was observed in the past.
+This means that risks contained in the Fund may actually affect its performance more significantly than is expressed by the assessment carried out on the risk profile.
+This is particularly the case when any risks contained in the Fund have a more severe effect than was observed in the past.

-In addition, it must be considered that assigning a risk class while taking into account the risk factors using the aforementioned internal model is not appropriate for sub-funds bearing certain characteristics.
-Against this backdrop, guarantee funds and value-protected funds and/or sub-funds are, for example, classified as having moderate risk.

-However, absolute return and multi-asset funds and/or subfunds are assessed on the basis of a value-at-risk limit and then assigned to a risk class.
+In addition, it must be considered that assigning a risk class through consideration of the risk factors in accordance with the aforementioned internal model is not appropriate for funds with certain characteristics.
+Against this backdrop, guarantee funds and value-protected funds are, for example, classified as having moderate risk.
+However, absolute return and multi-asset funds are assessed on the basis of a value-at-risk limit and then assigned to a risk class.